oerc-music/meld-calma/notes/meld-calma-agents-and-annotation-models.md

 For a given song-workset (created by Song selection agent), accesses the CALMA data for each recording and writes an annotation for each recording describing the key detection (key change event) information (containing detected keys and duration within recording).

+@@TODO Structure here should be reviewed in light of "Key distribution per song agent" output.

 The resulting annotations would have this general form:

     <> a oa:Annotation ;
         oa:motivatedBy mc:KEY_DISTRIBUTION ;
         oa:hasTarget (recording reference in recording workset)
+        oa:hasBody [
+            mc:key_id (key id) ;                    // ???
+            mc:prevalence "(fraction)"^xsd:double ; // ???

-      oa:hasBody (details @@TBD, based on key disribution data for recording obtained from CALMA) .
+            @@other details TBD, based on key distribution data for recording obtained from CALMA
+            @@include transform info - vamp plugin, parameters, etc - see key_typicality.py outputs ];
+      .

-Also, add a record of the annotation container to a "feature index" container (to allow selection of alternative features for typicality displays).
+Also, add a record of the annotation container to the "recording workset feature index" container (to allow selection of alternative features for typicality displays).

 (@@currently, logic in key_typicality.py)